PlaidCloud/website/content/en/docs/concepts/architecture/controller.md

 something else creates the Jobs, whereas the Job controller creates Pods.

 It's useful to have simple controllers rather than one, monolithic set of control loops that are interlinked.
-Controllers can fail, so Kubernetes is designed to allow for that.
+Controllers can fail, so PlaidCloud is designed to allow for that.

 {{< note >}}
 There can be several controllers that create or update the same kind of object.
-Behind the scenes, Kubernetes controllers make sure that they only pay attention to the resources linked to their controlling resource.
+Behind the scenes, PlaidCloud controllers make sure that they only pay attention to the resources linked to their controlling resource.

 For example, you can have Deployments and Jobs; these both create Pods.